-The Geneva School, established in 1993, is a co-educational, college-preparatory, day school with a K4–12 student body of 510 (235 in grades 7–12).
-The campus is located in Winter Park, in suburban Orlando.
+The Geneva School, established in 1993, is a co-educational, college-preparatory, day school with a K4–12 student body of 545 (230 in grades 7–12).
+The lower school campus is located in Winter Park and the upper school campus is located in Casselberry, both in suburban Orlando.

 Admission to The Geneva School is selective.
 The admission committee’s evaluation of each applicant is based on academic records, teacher recommendations, standardized test scores, pre-admission assessments, and student interviews.
 The Geneva School admits students of any race, color, and national or ethnic origin.